Prepaid Expense (Deferred Expense)

 So this is three are the ramifications of omitting this adjusting entry.
 These are the ramifications on the financial statements to be more specific.
 Now the next question is other books still in balance because you did not meke this entry.
 Other books still in balance if you did not make this adjusting entry and the answer is a resounding yes your books will still be in balance.
 How well take a look at the accounting equation assets equals liabilities plus equity.

-So you are your books off are incorrect but they’re still in balance and this is where you have to be carefull in accounting where you can be in balance but you’re still wrong as this situation just demonstrates.
-So this concludes our discussion on prepaids, now having got that behind us let’s move the next situation in moving supplies.
+So you are your books off are incorrect but they’re still in balance and this is where you have to be careful in accounting where you can be in balance but you’re still wrong as this situation just demonstrates.
+So this concludes our discussion on prepaid, now having got that behind us let’s move the next situation in moving supplies.

 This time we are talking about adjusting entries and involving supplies.
-Supplies is a defferd expense just as prepaid were a deferred expense for all the same reasons that I mentioned earlier in the discussion on prepaids as to why that’s a deferred expense.
+Supplies is a deferred expense just as prepaid were a deferred expense for all the same reasons that I mentioned earlier in the discussion on prepaid as to why that’s a deferred expense.
 Supplies follows the same pattern for being a deferred expense.

 So on January 1st we purchase $500 of supplies in paid cash.
 Again on January 1st we bought purchased $500 of supplies and paid cash.
 So debit supplies to increase our supplies account, credit cash to reduce our cash and that’s our journal entry.
 To record the initial purchase now let’s fast-forward to the end of the month.
 But in fast fall to the end of the month we take a physical count of how much supplies is left.